Closed form optimal exercise boundary of the American put option: Introduction

-Finally, we will discuss briefly possible applications of the results and directions for a future research.
-One way to employ the representations in this paper, is to consider them as the closed form approximations of the American put option price under the standard model.
-Second, the finite maturity stopping problems can be found, e.g., in corporate finance problems such as structural models for credit default risk.
-Due to intractability of finite horizon problems, typical approach is to assume perpetual debt.
-The arguments in this paper can be used to create examples (e.g. by choosing particular coupon rate function) with closed form solution for finite debt maturity problems.
-Third, one can try to extend the arguments of this paper to stochastic volatility or stochastic interest models with some time-dependent parameters so that explicit optimal exercise rule can be achieved.
+Finally, we will briefly discuss possible applications of the results and directions for future research.
+One way to employ the representations in this paper is to consider them as the closed form approximations of the American put option price under the standard model.
+Second, the finite maturity stopping problems can be found in other mathematical finance applications, e.g. defaultable debt pricing, real options, mortgage pricing etc. Due to intractability of finite horizon problems, the arguments of this paper can be used to create examples with closed form solution to these problems.
+Third, one can try to extend the arguments of this paper to stochastic volatility or jump models with some time-dependent parameters so that explicit optimal exercise rules- can be achieved.

+This paper is structured as follows.
+In Section \ref{rev} we review the well-known results for American put option under the standard model with constant parameters.
+Sections \ref{int}, \ref{dividend}, \ref{volat} and \ref{strike} present expressions for interest rate, dividend yield, volatility and strike functions, respectively, that allow for the optimal exercise boundaries in the closed form.